AI isn't creating less value than expected because the models aren't good enough.

 The Genpact report is written for enterprises thinking about long-term structural transformation.
 PE-backed companies need to think about it as a triage problem with a return deadline.

-In my experience across PE-backed software companies, the debt mix shows up in a predictable pattern depending on how the company was built.
+In my experience across PE-backed software companies, the debt mix is predictable before you look at a single system.
+It follows how the deal itself was structured.

 Founder-built companies that scaled fast tend to carry heavy process debt and technology debt.
 They built what worked at 50 customers and never had time to rebuild it for 500.
 The AI they're deploying now operates inside processes that were already inconsistent before automation accelerated them.
 The result is what the Genpact report calls "encoding existing inefficiencies into automated systems and running them at speed."
 Then presenting that acceleration to the board as AI progress.